huaweicloud/huaweicloud-fpga/fp1/tools/fpga_tool/docs/load_tool_operation_instuctions.md

 The format of the command is **FpgaCmdEntry Operation code -Parameter**.

-The operation codes include DF (querying VM FPGA devices), LF (loading an image to an FPGA card), IF (querying the FPGA card image status), IL (querying the virtual LED status), IV (querying tool version information).
+The operation codes include DF (querying VM FPGA devices), LF (loading an image to an FPGA card), IF (querying the FPGA card image status), CF (clearing the FPGA card image), IL (querying the virtual LED status), and IV (querying tool version information).

 Querying VM FPGA Devices
 ----------------------------